Darrehan/HealthCare/README.md

 # Health Care
-This project demonstrates the use of GitHub Actions, licensing, and code coverage.
+This project demonstrates the use of GitHub Actions, Licensing, and Code coverage.